 Just 20 minutes from Yosemite National Park’s South Entrance lies a lakeside paradise where contemporary cabins are just a stroll from the shore, boats of all sizes are available for rent and the water in the summer reaches almost 80 degrees.

 Rest and Relax at the Pool and Spa at Chukchansi Gold Resort & Casino

 If spending time outdoors has you dreaming of swimming pools, a massage and a clean hotel room, consider getting pampered for a night or two at Yosemite's south entrance.
 A modern resort with a swimming pool, outdoor concerts and gaming awaits.

 Two More National Parks, Sequoia and Kings Canyon

 The Majestic Mountain Loop Stops at Three National Parks

 If the only national park you visit in California is Yosemite, you'll miss seeing the world's largest living tree in Sequoia National Park and the nation's Christmas tree in Kings Canyon National Park.
 Only have three days for your entire vacation?
 Start the Majestic Mountain Loop in Fresno.

-Act Naturally in Bakersfield
+Roadside Stops in Bakersfield

 At the southern end of the San Joaquin Valley and the heart of the Mojave Desert, you’ll find country music and a noteworthy luncheonette.